opensearch-project/data-prepper/data-prepper-plugins/drop-events-processor/README.md

 When run, the processor will filter out and drop all messages.

+## Conditional Drop Events
+The `when` parameter can be used to drop selected events.
+The `when` parameter takes a single String expression.
+See [Data Prepper Expression syntax](../../docs/expression_syntax) for a complete list of features supported by a Data Prepper Expression.

 ## Developer Guide
 This plugin is compatible with Java 14.
 See
 - [CONTRIBUTING](https://github.com/opensearch-project/data-prepper/blob/main/CONTRIBUTING.md)